 Depending on where you're staying in either town, it's an easy and extremely scenic 30 minute drive.
 If you're visiting West Fork from Flagstaff you'll descend into the valley and enjoy spectacular views on the way down.

-Conversely, if you're attempting this trail from Sedona it's worth driving another 10 minutes north past the trailhead entrance so you can enjoy views from the Oak Creek Vista.
+Conversely, if you're attempting this trail from Sedona it's worth driving another 10 minutes north past the trailhead entrance so you can enjoy views from the Oak Creek Vista of the canyon floor below.

 After ascending several switchback roads you'll see signs for the pull off.
 The views are well worth the detour!

 If you choose to visit - like many locations in Sedona the parking situation here isn't great.
-You'll pay $11 for a vehicle day use pass and on a nice day you may have to circle the lot more than once to find a spot.
+You'll pay $11 for a vehicle entrance fee day pass and on a nice day you may have to circle the parking area more than once to find a spot.

 Oak Creek Vista Views are Worth a Quick Detour